 UGC NET – Important Dates and Events

-NTA has announced a few important events and their dates for the upcoming UGC NET 2021 exam.
+NTA has announced a few important events and their dates for the upcoming UGC NET 2022 June and 2021 December (merged cycle) exam.

 UGC NET – Eligibility Criteria

-Candidates who wish to apply for the UGC NET exam 2021 have to fulfil the predetermined eligibility criteria to register and sit for the exam.
-The below table will highlight the eligibility criteria of UGC NET 2021 in terms of educational qualification and age.
+Candidates who wish to apply for the UGC NET exam 2021-22 have to fulfil the predetermined eligibility criteria to register and sit for the exam.
+The below table will highlight the eligibility criteria for UGC NET 2021-22 in terms of educational qualification and age.

 Educational Qualifications for UGC NET